Evertras/bubble-table/README.md

     columnKeyName:        "Bolded",
   }).WithStyle(lipgloss.NewStyle().Bold(true),

-  // This row has individual styling to make it bold table.NewRow(table.RowData{
+  // This row also has individual styling to make it bold table.NewRow(table.RowData{
     columnKeyID:          "alert",
     // This cell has styling applied on top of the bold